PPS260.01 – LEADERSHIP, POLICY, AND CHANGE

 Throughout, we will ask these questions: How can we ourselves best contribute to the great social movements of our time?
 How can we ourselves help lead political change?

 To answer these questions, we will first consider the moral choices of well-known historical figures, of ordinary people in history, and characters in fiction and film.
-We’ll study the psychology of obedience, acquiescence and resistance, and we’ll inspect the conscience and actions of public dissenters from abolitionist John Brown to recent NSA whistle-blowers.
+We’ll study the psychology of obedience, acquiescence and resistance, and we’ll inspect the conscience and actions of public dissenters from abolitionist John Brown to NSA whistle-blowers.

-Through the lens of this history, we will take stock of our own potential to lead change from positions of authority or from the grassroots.
+Through the lens of this history, we will take stock of our own potential to lead political change from positions of authority or from the grassroots.
 We will learn how to raise difficult public questions, to go beyond our own authority to push for change, to be self-reflective in the midst of action, to find partners and build alliances, to manage value conflicts, to provide a vision of a possible future, and to involve our communities in the difficult work of political engagement and collective action.